carloscorreia94/CompilersProject/README.md

 **DISCLAIMER**

 This project is incomplete, only reaching 50% or less of the required final tests for the course, but it does all the simple taks and global/local scope variable manipulation.
-Still, our grade was 11/20, and its just some reference.
-So feel free to Fork the same and contribute if you wish, as that for me, I stopped working in this project after the evalution ended.
+Still, our grade was 11/20, and this repo just serves as some reference in Compiler Practice.
+So feel free to Fork the same and contribute if you wish, because I stopped working in this project after the evalution ended.

 The Project Specification is here: